mariephlpp/News-classification/README.md

 It has two argument: the size of the vocabulary in the text data (input_dim=20000) and the size of the vector space in which words will be embedded (output_dim=128).
 The second layer is a stacked bidirectional LSTM.
 The LSTM algorithm will be explained in the next sub-section.
 GlobalMaxPool1D downsamples the input representation by taking the maximum value.
 Among the next layers are Dropout layers.
-There are used as a regulazition technique.
+There are used as a regularization technique.
 The principle in to shut some neurons down so they are less sensitive to the activation of another neuron.
 Each neuron in the dense layer receives input from all neurons of the previous layer and an activation function, here relu, can be associated to it.

-One all the previous steps where done we could configure our model with a loss, a metric and an optimizer.
+Once all the previous steps where done we could configure our model with a loss, a metric and an optimizer.
 ```
 model.compile(loss=tf.keras.losses.BinaryCrossentropy(from_logits=True),
               optimizer=tf.keras.optimizers.Adam(1e-4),
               metrics=['accuracy'])
 ```

-The binary crossentropy loss was chosen since the news can be only of two differnt types.
+The binary crossentropy loss was chosen since the news can be only of two different types.
 As an optimizer was chosen ADAM (Adaptive Moment Estimation) which combines momentum and RMSprop.
 For the metrics, the accuracy is used.

 * Result